Does tea break a fast?

 Does Tea Break a Fast?

-Now that you know the basic information about intermittent fasting, the next question that often arises is, what if I get hungry?
-Or, what if I drink a beverage, like my morning coffee or tea or juice?
-Will that break your fast?
-It is normal to feel hungry at the early stages of intermittent fasting because let’s face it, you are totally new to this whole fasting thing, and your stomach starts making hungry noises even before you finish your period of fasting goal because you are past your eating time.
+It is normal to feel hungry at the early stages of intermittent fasting because let’s face it, you are new to this whole fasting thing, and your stomach starts making hungry noises even before you finish your period of fasting goal because you are past your eating time.

-It is completely natural.
-One of the best things about intermittent fasting is that it is flexible.
+It is completely natural, one of the best things about intermittent fasting is that it is flexible.
 You have the power to navigate your fasting period according to how your day is or how you feel.
 It is flexible.

-But, if you feel hungry and still want to achieve your goal for the day, you may ask this question: does tea break a fast?
-The answer varies but mostly slants toward no. If you can’t go on any longer and want to drink tea, then you can drink your tea but, here’s the catch, you have to drink it in a small amount, so only one single cup of tea or maybe two.
-But do not overdo it.
-After all, you are in a fast state, and you want to achieve the goal, so it’s best to drink a cup of tea rather than many, which may, in fact, break your fast.
+If you can’t go on any longer and want to drink tea, then you can drink your tea but, here’s the catch, you have to drink it in small amounts, so only one single cup of tea or maybe two.

 What Teas Can You Drink During a Fast?

-Green Tea
+1. Green Tea

-Green tea promotes fat burning, makes your blood flow more easily, helps your heart beat at the appropriate rate, and makes the digestive system operate at peak efficiency.
+Green tea promotes fat burning, makes your blood flow more easily, helps your heartbeat at the appropriate rate, and makes the digestive system operate at peak efficiency.

 You might be able to get rid of fat by using green tea.
 In research on overweight participants, it was discovered that individuals who drank green tea lost weight and had smaller waist circumferences.

 Cholesterol levels, which are linked to diseases like stroke and heart attack, can also be impacted by green tea.
 Modern diets and the fact that we don’t move as much as we ought to have given rise to Type 2 diabetes.
-Consuming green tea helps to lower blood sugar levels, which are a contributing factor in diabetes, as well as insulin sensitivity.

-Black Tea
+2. Black Tea

 Black tea contains antioxidants, which are at the forefront of combating free radicals (inherently unstable molecules produced by both natural processes and external influences in the body).